 Do not be fooled by their boasted “extras”, Medicare Advantage is generally a program that provides less support to you as a patient, and substantially limits your treatment options.

 Most Medicare Advantage programs provide cards that replace your Medicare card, and work much more like an HMO than Medicare.
 There are exceptions that function as other types of plans(like EPOs or even PPOs), but you need to read the details of the plans very carefully to ensure this.
+Remember that Original Medicare is a PPO, which tends to give you the most options in terms of who is treating you.

 Often, there is a much smaller field of options for treatment(in-network providers), and in many cases, you simply can’t go out of network(again, there are exceptions, but you need to search for them).